 Safe Drinking Water State Revolving Fund (SDWSRF)

 The SDWSRF provides a pathway to remedy deficiencies with public water systems, whether they be associated with health risks, compliance issues with the Safe Drinking Water Act, or outdated water systems for communities unable to raise the necessary funds to replace.
 While this is a prioritized funding system, there is a large amount of funding available.
-In addition, the relative ease of applying to the SDWSRF can make a little effort up-front highly worthwhile by protecting a community’s drinking water quality for future generations.
-Link to California Department of Public Health Website for More Information
+In addition, the relative ease of applying to the SDWSRF can make a little effort up-front highly worthwhile by protecting a community’s drinking water quality for future generations

 Drinking Water Treatment and Research Fund

 Supplies funding for research and correction of fuel oxygenate contaminated drinking water, most chiefly for the former gasoline additive methyl tert-butyl ether (MTBE).
-Link to California Department of Public Health Website for More Information
+Funding is eligible for the installation and operation of remediation systems to remove MTBE, acquisition of alternate drinking water supplies, and investigations to determine the source of MTBE contamination in groundwater.